 Duration of Study

 The program takes four years to complete in most universities around the world.
 In the UK, an undergraduate program takes three years to complete.
-Usually, students are introduced to broad concepts in computer science and Information Technology in the first one year and a half of study, before specializing in an area of interest.
-In most universities, students are also required to take a one year internship program before graduation.
+Usually, students are introduced to broad concepts in computer science and Information Technology in the first year and a half of study, before specializing in an area of interest.
+In most universities, students are also required to take a one-year internship program before graduation.